 Iris is a popular name in many countries worldwide, including the United States, Canada, the United Kingdom, and Germany.
 In contrast, it is less prevalent in the land of its origin.Circe (Κίρκη)

-The name Circe is derived from the word κύκλος (kiklos), meaning "circle," which is thought to refer to the circle of magic that Circe used to enchant her victims.
+Derived from the Greek word κύκλος (kiklos), meaning "circle," the name Circe is believed to symbolize the magical circle that Circe used to enchant her victims.

-In terms of popularity, the name Circe is as common as the rest on the list, but it has gained some attention in recent years due to its use in literature and popular culture.Conclusion
+In terms of popularity, the name Circe is not as common as the others on this list, but it has gained some attention in recent years due to its use in literature and popular culture.Conclusion

 The above guide gives a quick insight into the Greek girl names that are popular worldwide to this day, primarily outside of the country of their origin, Greece.
 All of them are well-known in Greece as well, but except for Helen and Angela, the rest are not in the top 10 of the most popular given names in the country.

-Greek feminine names sound magical and mythical and carry a deep meaning and history inside them, making them an ideal choice for anyone aiming for a memorable choice that has successfully passed the test of time.
+Greek feminine names sound magical and mythical and carry a deep meaning and history inside them, making them an ideal choice for those seeking a memorable option that has withstood the test of time.